pycontribs/selinux/README.rst

 selinux
 =======

-Pure-python selinux **shim** module for use in virtualenvs in oder to avoid failure to load selinux in Ansible modules.
+Pure-python selinux **shim** module for use in virtualenvs in order to avoid failure to load selinux in Ansible modules.

 You still need to have libselinux python bindings package installed on your